-1. This report has been prepared for the Department of Health by the King's Fund, to assist in the development of a proposed 'Long Term Care Charter'.
+This report has been prepared to inform the development of the Government's proposed 'Long Term Care Charter'.
 The findings are based on an analysis of focus group discussions held in three different parts of the country involving service users, carers and front-line staff with experiences of health, housing and social care services.